-1.9.1 Active Voice
+1.9.1 ACTIVE VOICE

 When the subject of a sentence performs the verb's action, we say that the sentence is in the active voice.

-E.g. Monkeys adore bananas. / The cashier counted the money.
-The dog chased the squirrel.
+Example: Monkeys adore bananas. / The cashier counted the money. / The dog chased the cat.

-1.9.2 Passive Voice
+1.9.2 PASSIVE VOICE

 A sentence is in the passive voice when the subject is acted on by the verb.

-E.g. Bananas are adored by monkeys. / The money was counted by the cashier.
-The squirrel was chased by the dog.
+Example: Bananas are adored by monkeys. / The money was counted by the cashier. / The cat was chased by the dog.